Icelandic budget airline WOW Air ceases operations

 In its early years the airline expanded fast to 37 destinations and reported up to 60 per cent annual growth in passenger numbers.
 Its revenue per passenger, however, has not kept up and fell by about 20 per cent in 2017, according to the last earnings report.

-"I will never forgive myself for not acting sooner," Mogensen said in a letter to employees today.
-"WOW was clearly an incredible airline and we were on the path to do amazing things again."

-In Europe, Reykjavik-bound planes from seven cities — Amsterdam, Dublin, Paris, Brussels, Berlin, Frankfurt and Copenhagen — did not take off this morning.
+In Europe, Reykjavik-bound planes from seven cities — Amsterdam, Dublin, Paris, Brussels, Berlin, Frankfurt and Copenhagen — did not take off Thursday morning.